turok01/TransformerSubstPostgresql/README.md

 # TransformerSubstPostgresql
-TransformerSubstPostgresql for deploying to Heroku
+TransformerSubstPostgresql - small application for testing how to work deploying to Heroku